Toucaan/toucaan.research/README.md

   </a>
   <br>
   <h6>
-    <a href="https://bubblin.io/cover/the-toucaan-framework-by-marvin-danig">Read the Superbook on iPad.</a>
+    <a href="https://bubblin.io/cover/the-toucaan-framework-by-marvin-danig">Read the First Edition Superbook!</a>
   </h6>
 </div>